BryanJHealy/coral_amici/README.md

     - GPU-based platforms (Nvidia Jetson, ...) -> much more versatile
 - Performance on Coral-supported applications (MobileNet, ...)
 - Ability to train on the edge device currently only supported by GPU/CPU
+- Ability to reuse TFLite models on mobile

 # AI Music Iterative Composer Interface (AMICI)